dapr/blog/daprblog/content/posts/2020/2020-10-30-raspi-k3s/index.md

 ansible-playbook site.yml -i inventory/my-cluster/hosts.ini
 ```

-Once completed, you shold see an output that ends like this:
+Once completed, you should see an output that ends like this:
 ```txt
 ===============================================================================
 k3s/master : Enable and check K3s service ------------------------------------------------------------------------------------------------------------------------------- 24.58s